aenni0409/Try_01_13_v2/README.md

 **I am a graduate student in Department of Statistics, UC Davis.**

+Here have my projects, coding, resume, and usefull tools for statistics, data analysis.

 You can use the [editor on GitHub](https://github.com/aenni0409/Try_01_13_v2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.